We strive for Orientation to be a fun, welcoming, and inclusive experience for all new students.

 Each year Mount Allison Student Life, along with the Mount Allison Students' Union, hire a student over the summer months to facilitate and organize Orientation activities for all incoming students.
 This individual works closely with Student Life and other departments within our University to ensure an informative, safe, and fun first week for all students.

 Do you think you've got what it takes to co-ordinate multiple large-scale events for over 600 new students during Orientation Week?
 Do you have strong communication and organization skills?
 Are you able to work well under pressure?
 If you are up for this rewarding and challenging position, please consider applying!
 This is a paid summer position for full-time students.
 Please contact Student Life for more information.
 Click here for a full job description

 Application forms available by clicking here.
-Please note that you must be in Good Academic Standing by the end of the Winter term to be considered for an Orientation Committee member position.
+Please note that you must be in Good Academic Standing to be considered for an Orientation Committee member position.

 Application forms available by clicking here.
-Please note that you must be in Good Academic Standing by the end of the Winter term to be considered for an Orientation Crew member position.
+Please note that you must be in Good Academic Standing to be considered for an Orientation Crew member position.

 International Orientation chair